 - Individuals are responsible for properly securing overhead objects (flags, kites, balloons)

 - It is the responsibility of each tailgate party to secure tailgating items prior to entering the Stadium

-- Use of portable generators is limited to quiet units
+- Use of quiet portable generators is allowed

 - All motor homes require exhaust extensions that reach the top of the motor home if running the motor continuously for power

 - Animals must be kept on a leash of 6 (six) foot or shorter in all tailgating areas; owners must remain in control of their animals at all times; all buildings on campus including the Stadium do not allow animals with the exception of service dogs for individuals with disabilities (and approved emotional support animals in the residence halls and apartments only).
 Animals cannot be left unattended in vehicles.

 - Music must be confined to individual tailgating areas and speakers must be directed into the individual tailgate areas

 - Use of ATVs, golf carts, gators, scooters, mopeds and other motorized recreational vehicles is prohibited with the exception of emergency vehicles and authorized university personnel

 - All trash from tailgate areas must be disposed of in designated containers